Blog Post

 A tool called Screaming Frog can help you scan the website for these errors, and there is a free version which is plenty for a small business website.

 Okay, so those are the three tasks to complete first if you are doing SEO yourself.
-Once complete, get started with the fun part of SEO.
+Once complete, start the fun part of optimisation.

 Let’s learn a few basic terms first.